ddgaldames/Instacart_Basket_Analysis/README.md

 # Data

-Open source data available from Instacart for the year 2017.
+The data was open source and made available by Instacart on their website in 2017.
 The link to the dataset is [here.](https://www.instacart.com/datasets/grocery-shopping-2017).

+# Libraries

+The following librarires were used with python:
+* pandas
+* numpy
+* seaborn
+* matplotlib
+* scipy